Make-Magazine/makehub/wp-content/plugins/youtube-embed-plus/readme.txt

 Tags: youtube gallery, youtube wordpress plugin, channel gallery, playlist gallery, defer css javascript, youtube channel, youtube live, lazy load, facade
 Requires at least: 4.5
 Tested up to: 5.9
-Stable tag: 14.0.1.4
+Stable tag: 14.1
 License: GPLv3 or later

-YouTube Embed Plugin.
-Embed a responsive video, YouTube channel gallery, playlist gallery, YouTube live stream.
-With defer JavaScript options
+YouTube Embed WordPress Plugin.
+Embed a responsive video, YouTube channel gallery, playlist gallery, YouTube livestream.
+Defer JavaScript

 == Description ==

 **YouTube WordPress Plugin** to embed and customize a YouTube gallery (channel or playlist),  YouTube livestream (and premiere), YouTube short, or standard YouTube video.
 This YouTube WordPress plugin can be customized in a wide variety of ways.
 The plugin also focuses on performance with the ability to lazy load with a facade and defer JavaScript while serving minified CSS and JavaScript.
 Here are a few recently added features to all versions (free and Pro) of this WordPress plugin:

 * YouTube gallery embeds and standard videos now support Facade Mode which improves plugin performance by loading a lighter version of the player, until it is clicked.
 The plugin then loads the real YouTube embed after clicking (note: for live streams, the real player is always loaded).
-We have tested this feature in multiple cases with a mix of other WordPress plugins, and we found it to successfully improve your Lighthouse performance score by addressing the following recommendation: "Some third-party resources can be lazy loaded with a facade - 1 facade alternative available"
+We have tested this feature in multiple cases with a mix of other WordPress plugins, and we found it to successfully improve your Lighthouse performance score by addressing the following recommendation: "Some third-party resources can be lazy loaded with a facade - 1 facade alternative available."
+You can demo this facade feature on our [YouTube Plugin WordPress](https://youtube-wordpress-plugin.embedplus.com/) test site.
 * Defer critical and non critical JavaScript - improve the initial load time of your pages by allowing this plugin's critical and non critical Javascript code to begin execution only after a page is loaded.
 That reasoning is the basis for the Defer CSS Javascript (styles and code) recommendation you'll see in various web profiling tools.
 We plan to add a plugin feature that will defer critical and non critical CSS in the future.
 * Compatible with the WordPress Gutenberg block editor (it also stays backwards-compatible with the classic editor WordPress plugin).
 Both the Gutenberg block selector and the Gutenberg classic block will show the YouTube wizard button.
 For the Gutenberg block selector, click on the (+) sign for the block editor list.
 The YouTube Wizard block is located under the "Embeds" category (make sure you choose "YouTube **Wizard**").
 See more on [how to embed a YouTube video, gallery, or livestream with the WordPress Gutenberg block editor here >>](https://www.embedplus.com/embed-youtube-video-gallery-livestream-wordpress-gutenberg-block-editor.aspx) The plugin is also compatible with several popular page builders like [Elementor](https://www.youtube.com/watch?v=ldNfIGRTxDU), [Beaver Builder](https://www.youtube.com/watch?v=bPgz0jyt7TE), [SiteOrigin](https://www.youtube.com/watch?v=7QNYw_g-7WM), and [Visual Composer](https://www.youtube.com/watch?v=FWBQc9XhAqM).
 For these and pretty much any other page builder with a short code widget, you can also embed your video, gallery, live stream, or premiere by creating the short code in the plugin's wizard and then embedding the code in the page builder's short code widget or text widget.
 * Privacy and Consent - Improved privacy and GDPR compliance options like YouTube no cookie, YouTube API restrictions, and a customizable GDPR consent message.
 Note: if you have a full-blown consent plugin installed on your WordPress site, you may not need these particular features of this YouTube plugin.